 If we do not collect this information, we may not be able to provide our service to you.

 3. How is personal information collected?

 Where possible, we collect your information directly from you.
-However, in some circumstances, we may need to collect information about you from other sources – for example, to get confirmation of the amount of your outstanding debt with each creditor individually.
+However, in some circumstances, we may need to collect information about you from other sources – for example, from your creditors to confirm the amount of your outstanding debt with them.

 When we collect your information we will, where appropriate and where possible, explain to you why we are collecting the information and how we plan to use it.

 If we think you may not be aware that we have collected the information, we will take reasonable steps to make sure you are made aware that we have collected it, how we plan to use it and your rights under this Policy.

 We use and share your personal information only for the purposes for which we have collected it.
 In order to provide our service to you, we acquire specialised services from others and may disclose your information to them for the purpose of receiving those services.
 For example: